-Over the last five years, the Issuer's group risk management function has developed a group-wide governance and risk management framework in terms of the board-approved underwriting and reinsurance policies, required by the regulator's prudential standards.
+The Issuer's group risk management function has developed a group-wide governance and risk management framework in terms of the board-approved underwriting and reinsurance policies, required by the regulator's prudential standards.

 This framework is implemented at business unit level through underwriting practice policies (approved by the business unit boards) that set out the specific requirements and parameters within which insurance risks are managed.
 Through the group risk management's ongoing monitoring and review processes, business units are held accountable to the framework.